1870s

 1986: The university assumes stewardship of the historic Frank Lloyd Wright-designed Freeman House in the Hollywood Hills.

-1987: With the opening of a Carl’s Jr. restaurant on campus, USC becomes the first U.S. institution of higher education to own and operate a fast-food franchise.
+opening of a Carl’s Jr. restaurant on campus, USC becomes the first U.S.

 1989: USC becomes the first university in the world to offer a doctorate in occupational science.